pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 great living example of this is <https://via.hypothes.is>, which creates an archival snapshot of each page before it is annotated.

+---

+- They do not preserve, at least for humans, the structure of the information that they represent.
+- Technically, there is nothing special about a DOI over a URI.
+- Sarven Capadisli has a few other good things to say about this.
+- From a good annotation by Herbert Van de Sompel on the above article:
+  'Somehow, DOIs have taken on the role of delineating the scholarly record, making recognizable what is and what is not part of the record.
+They were not intended to provide that functionality but they somehow have taken on that role in an ad-hoc manner.'
+I think we need a more robust solution for delineating the scholarly record, and that DOIs are not it.
+- The scholarly record needs to include more than citations to large-grain articles, and the various implementations of the DOI are not reliable when it comes to passing parameters or fragment identifiers, and component DOIs are not a solution for this either.
+Hypothes.is and the W3C have a more universally working approach for fine-grained identification of annotated fragments with robust anchors and direct links.
+- There is an element here of social ownership, and the Social Web community is quick to point out that POSSE (Publish on Own Site, Syndicate Elsewhere) preserves the canonical origin of digital content, and makes sense to preserve this ownership conceptually and technically if possible.
+Without this we lose the implicit trust built into the Web architecture.
+(For example, right now, what is stopping anyone from publishing something with a DOI and impersonating you using your ORCiD id?
+This would be much harder to do if they had to publish it under a domain that you controlled.)
+- Distributed web archiving is a simpler, more universal, and more stable solution than relying on the publisher-maintained citation indirection architecture of DOIs.

+---

+# In all practicality...

+However, I also understand that there are times to be pragmatic.
+Researchers choose DOIs because they provide a solution to two problems: persistence and identification.

+that not everyone has a namespace on the Web that is under their control.
+So my opinion on this is that it is better to create your own identifiers using a namespace under your control if you have it, and if you don't have control of a namespace or if you need a DOI for compatibility with a legacy tool, fall back to DOI (yes, I'm seeing a decision tree for this in the future ;-).

+If the publishers are able to provide a quick and easy way to do this, it should be possible to do this in an open way as well.

+# Conclusion

+The DOI system was made for a perfect world that is closed and centrally managed.
+It was made at a time when the idea of a World Wide Web was a bit more unstable.
+It was made at a time when web archiving wasn't even a thing, let alone a possible solution.

 In the Commons, whatever you are building on should be available, so that as you build on it, you retain an archived representation.
 Think of the things you build upon as dependencies.
 Most often when trying to view a resource that has